mekladious/mekladious/README.md

 - 👋 Hi, I’m @mekladious
 - 👀 I’m interested in data science and machine learning
 - 🌱 I’m currently pursuing my master's degree in data engineering and analytics
-- 📫 You can reach my via email: miraekladious@gmail.com
+- 📫 You can reach me via email: miraekladious@gmail.com

 <!---
 mekladious/mekladious is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.